jonimatix/instacart_kaggle/README.md

 Note that there are some opportunities for some text analytics within the product, aisle, and department names.
 The keyword **Organic** seems to have proven useful to some people's models on Kaggle.

+# Submissions

+## Baseline

+I just wrote my own baseline script (check the submission_descriptions.csv file for scriptfile name).
+This baseline script appears to be identical to the one someone else wrote, because now my score is shared with about 400 other people.
+I'm wondering exactly how difficult it will be to beat this simple (yet effective) script.

+## All "None"

+I think it'll be useful (especially in these early days of the competition when I don't have any plans for using a lot of submissions) to submit a file of all "None" values to get a feel for about how many of these things have a "None" value.
+Eventually I might want to build a model to see if I can predict the probability for which of the test order_id's should receive a "None" value.
+Then I can start the threshold off incredibly low, and raise it little by little, making submissions along the way.
+I should then be able to tell where the "drop off" in accuracy is.
+The accuracy will never actually decrease, but the rate at which it is increasing will slow down significantly.
+In the baseline file submission, about 7% of orders were given the value of "None".